 Date Opened KPI Details Owner Factors affecting performance and agreed Management Action/s Q1 Update Q2 Update Q3 Update Q4 Update Q4 23/24 KPI 10 Percentage of recycled waste Ian Bell Open Current waste disposal contractor's mission is to recycle 100% of their waste.
 No control over the waste profile particularly in relation to voids.
 Seeing increased full house clearances.
-This is being addressed by revised void processes as outlined earlier in this report. the first quarter missing the We have procured a robust waste management company alongside BMBC.
-All our waste is managed and reported through monthly data that is fed back through procurement.
-Whilst we are close to the target the amount of waste that processed is not entirely created through construction activities.
-Waste from voids clearances continue to having a big impact on this target.
+This is being addressed by revised void processes as outlined earlier in this report.
+Comments as per previous.
+Noted increased performance in the first quarter missing the target by 1.45% We have procureda robust wastemanagementcompany alongsideBMBC.
+All ourwaste is managedand reportedthrough monthlydata that is fedback throughprocurement.Whilst we are closeto the target theamount of wastethat processed isnot entirelycreated throughconstructionactivities.
+Wastefrom voidsclearancescontinue to havinga big impact onthis target.
 Ensuring waste is handled within managed processes remains the focus.
 An objective of being able to reduce the amount of non-recyclable waste requiring disposal through processes, such as voids clearances, remains linked to achieve of this KPI.
 No change from Q3 update.

-Date Opened KPI Details Owner Factors affecting performance and agreed Management Action/s Q1 Update Q2 Update Q3 Update Q4 Update Q4 23/24 KPI 11 Agreement of individual GMP's Natalie Slater Open Performance affected by resources and individual challenges within GMP process e.g. Asbestos discovered on scheme, access affecting survey.
+Date Opened KPI Details Owner Factors affecting performance and agreed Management Action/s Q1 Update Q2 Update Q4 23/24 KPI 11 Agreement of individual GMP's Natalie Slater Performance affected by resources and individual challenges within GMP process e.g. Asbestos discovered on scheme, access affecting survey.
 Delays in agreement will be mitigated by the day 7 meeting with BPS if the GMP is back with CS.
 Additional resource in place since the third quarter to assist with the increased workload.
 3 out of the last 5 submitted GMP's have been agreed on time.
-The team continues to book the agreement meetings to facilitate a speedy agreement The recalculation of the KPI's has affected 2 of the 7 submitted in this area.
-2 further KPI's were agreed on the correct day but notification of agreement wasn't received until post the 5pm deadline categorising them as a fail.
-An additional resource to support the team starts mid November.
-Improvement in initial submission and handling of queries has seen overall and in-quarter performance increase with these expected to continue through the year.
-A more positive quarter in respect of GMP Agreements.
-One failed GMP was caused in part by issues over the Christmas closedown where queries were returned to one person, rather than everyone who had been copied in.
-As such, the queries were not picked up until the person returned from leave.
-Further delays arose in agreement with Operations to support accumulated works management.
-Delayed agreement would have occurred regardless.
-We expect that a revision of the KPI and process will facilitate better practice, with work undertaken across the year being embedded to make sure future performance does improve.
+The team continues to book the agreement meetings to facilitate a speedy agreement The recalculat the KPI's has a 2 of the 7 sub- in this area.
+2 KPI's were agr the correct da notification o agreement wa received until 5pm deadline categorising th fail.
+An addition resource to sub the team start November.